SubuMangu/CN/Chapter 1-5/Ch4.md

 **DC Components**
 - When the voltage level in a digital signal is constant for a while, the spectrum creates very low frequencies (results of Fourier analysis).
-These fre- quencies around zero, called DC (direct-current) components.
+These frequencies around zero, called DC (direct-current) components.
 - Problem occurs when the signal passes through a system where low frequencies cannot pass or a system that uses electrical coupling
-(via a transformer).
+(like transformer).
 - Eg,For example, a telephone line cannot pass frequencies below 200 Hz.
 Also a long-distance link may use one or more transformers to isolate different parts of the line electrically.
 For these systems, we need a scheme with no DC component.